ChameleonCloud/docs/source/technical/kvm/index.rst

 .. note::
    **GPU Access on KVM**

    We have GPUs available NOW on `KVM\@TACC`.
-Launching an instance on a GPU-enabled flavor requires a reservation, similar to bare metal resources on Chameleon.
-But, unlike bare metal reservations, VM reservations require selecting a particular GPU-enabled `flavor`, rather than a physical resource type.
-In the documentation for KVM topics, we explicitly call out, where relevant, the different steps needed for creating GPU-enabled instances.
-KVM access for non-GPU instances is still available without a reservation.
+See below for details on GPU hardware available through KVM!

 .. _kvm-hardware: